-This video explains how to find and use it. if you prefer to read it, scroll down below the video to the text version.
+This video explains how to find and use the GED Ready Skills To Improve Report.
+If you prefer to read it, scroll down below the video to the text version.

 You will be redirected to a page that shows your score.
 You see the heading under the first section: Link Your Study Material.
 Click on the link under this heading and choose Onsego from the presented list.